|Adult Fare: $94.00||Child (6-12 years with adult): $50.00|

 |Senior Fare: $89.00||Child (under 6 years): Free|

-Fares include the Landing Fee at Friendly Cove, proceeds of which go to the Mowachaht Band for redevelopment of this historic site.
-Fares do not include 5% GST.
+NOTE: Fares also include the Landing Fee at Friendly Cove, proceeds of which go to the Mowachaht Band for redevelopment of this historic site.

 Drawn by the rich sea life, mild climate and the beautiful surroundings of Vancouver Island’s West Coast, the First Nations people came to the Yuquot area over 4000 years ago.
 The abundance and diversity of the area also attracted the first European explorers.
 Yuquot was declared a National Historic Site in 1923 and marks the first contact between Europeans and the indigenous people of the West Coast.

 Throughout the summer season of Day Cruises to Friendly Cove we have educational speakers on board who share their knowledge while we cruise through historic Nootka Sound on our way to Friendly Cove.
 Artisan, First Nations History and Forest Industry speakers share their knowledge and enhance your cruise experience.
 Learn More...

 As a destination this magical place, now referred to as Friendly Cove, continues to draw visitors from around the world.
 When it comes to the rugged beauty of the west coast wilderness, few areas compare.
 Once ashore, you can relax on the beach, visit Nootka Lighthouse, the converted Catholic Church Cultural Centre, walk the trails, or explore the tidal pools that are teaming with aquatic life.
 Ask around, you might find the remains of a fallen totem pole hiding in salal, blackberries and ferns.